frederic-perez/AmE-dictionary/data/idioms.md

 __follow (someone or something) in stride__ To follow the direction, lead, or guidance (of someone or something); to act in accordance (with someone or something); to follow suit.
 __follow in someone’s footsteps__ To do the same thing as someone else did previously.
 __follow suit__ :six: To do the same thing as others, especially by following their example.
 The phrase comes from card games, where there are four “suits” (diamonds, hearts, spades, and clubs).
-__food baby__ :two: A large amount of food in one’s stomach from having just eaten a big meal, especially when it is protruding (and thus resembles the belly of one who is pregnant). _Don’t take any pictures right now, my stomach is huge!
+__food baby__ :three: A large amount of food in one’s stomach from having just eaten a big meal, especially when it is protruding (and thus resembles the belly of one who is pregnant). _Don’t take any pictures right now, my stomach is huge!
 I totally have a food baby!_
 __food coma__
 __food for thought__ An event, a remark, a fact, etc. which should be considered very carefully because it is interesting, important, etc: _The lectures were very interesting and gave much food for thought._
 __fool’s errand__ :two: A task that has little to no chance of being successful or beneficial. _Giving the baby a bath before he eats spaghetti is a fool’s errand._ _It would be a fool’s errand for anyone inside the party to primary him._